JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 ## Parameters

 The query language supports [parameters](./parameters.md) for referencing values stored on the server side.
-Parameter expressions are allowed in places, which could otherwise include a literal value.
+Parameter expressions are allowed in places that could otherwise include a literal value.

 ```j1ql
 FIND Application WITH loginUrl = ${ param.loginUrl }